‘Dark Triangle’ UFO Loomed Menacingly In The Clouds Over House In Louisville, Kentucky — Mystery Craft Was Stalking Google Map Car, Blogger Claims [Photo]

 “At the coordinates of 38° 6’23.28″N 85°51’20.04″W, if you go into street view by dragging and dropping the orange person icon in this location, you will notice a dark UFO hanging over a white house,” Waring wrote.
 “I looked around the neighborhood on street view and found that the dark triangle was following the Google car for a little ways.”

-Waring did not try to explain why the mysterious UFO was following the Google Maps street view car but he noted that the Google camera captured the UFO despite the fact that it [the UFO] appeared cloaked in thick clouds.
+Waring did not try to explain why the mysterious UFO was following the Google Maps street view car, but he noted that the Google camera captured the UFO despite the fact that it [the UFO] appeared cloaked in thick clouds.

 #Florida witness creates model of Triangle #UFO https://t.co/hUTDIJBAse via @openmindstv pic.twitter.com/XE4VMyT3ZJ